nf-core/hicar/docs/usage.md

 | setOperation | setOperation  | &#9744;          | &#9744; | &#9744;      | &#9745;               | &#9744; | &#9744; |
 | trackViewer  | trackviewer   | &#9744;          | &#9744; | &#9744;      | &#9744;               | &#9744; | &#9745; |

+## detect the contamination

+If the mapping rate is extremely low (eg. < 60%), you may want to turn on `do_contamination_analysis` paramerter.
+The pipeline will run [Kraken2](https://ccb.jhu.edu/software/kraken2/) against [nt database](https://benlangmead.github.io/aws-indexes/k2), which is prepared from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/), [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/), [Third Party Annotation (TPA)](https://www.ncbi.nlm.nih.gov/genbank/tpa/) and [protein data bank (PDB)](https://www.rcsb.org/).

+Note that by default the pipeline will download a huge database file and decompress it in your working directory.
+This will ask more than 850G free storage space.
+It will be a better solution if you predownload the files and feed the path via `kraken2_db` parameter.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: